clinical-genomics-uppsala/PrecMed1/docs/lab2.md

 <br>
 The report is a self-contained interactive `.html`-file where you can adapt/configure/highlight etc the plots and tables directly in your web-browser.
 It also allows for an easy export of table and plots if needed.
-!!! question "Question 9"
+!!! question "Question 8"
     :question: Open the provided MultiQC-report (`lab2_qc/MultiQC_DNA_report.html`) and "play around" with the different tools and parameters.
 Once you feel ready upload a screen-print of the MultiQC report with sampleP highlighted.

-!!! question "Question 10"
+!!! question "Question 9"
-    :question: Fill in the same table as in Question 8 but for SampleE with the values found in the MultiQC report.
+    :question: Fill in the same table as in Question 7 but for SampleE with the values found in the MultiQC report.
     ??? tip
         For all MultiQC tables you can configure and choose which columns to view by clicking the **:material-dots-grid:Configure Columns**-button.